DigitalGeographyLab/Python-Data-Science-Environment/README.md

 ### Installation of the packages

-Using conda it is easy to install the packages above by running following commands in Terminal.
+After you have installed mini-conda, it is easy to install the Python packages above by running following commands in Terminal.

 Versions of the packages as of 29.9.2017 (on Windows).